This test is used to find out how well your lungs are working.

 This test is done with a spirometer and a bronchodilator.
 A spirometer is a machine that measures lung function.
 It measures how much and how fast air is blown out or exhaled.
 Bronchodilators are medicines that open the airways, making it easier to breathe.

 This test is often used in people who have asthma or chronic obstructive pulmonary disease (COPD).
 It may be done to help diagnose either condition.
+The test is done to see if the person has any improvement in airflow after taking the bronchodilator medicine.

 Before the test, you may be told not to take your normal bronchodilator medicine.
 Make sure you follow the instructions exactly as given.
+If the pretest instructions are confusing, be certain to ask questions.

 This test is often done in your healthcare provider's office.
 The testing often goes like this: